Soprano-Science/Program/README.md

 ## Data and privacy

-No participant audio recordings are included in this repository.
-Avoid uploading identifiable or restricted research audio unless the relevant consent, ethics approval, and data-sharing permissions explicitly allow it.
+Participant audio recordings used in this study are included in this repository.
+Public sharing of the audio recordings is permitted under the participants' consent and the approved ethical conditions.

+The repository also provides de-identified rater-level ratings and evaluative-term annotations, participant-level acoustic-feature data, M2025 reference data, path-normalized DTW results, analysis scripts, package information, and reproducibility documentation.

+The de-identified tabular data supporting the revised manuscript are available in the `data/` directory.
+Reproducible inter-rater reliability data and code are available in the `ICC_Table4A/` directory.

 ## Citation